canderis/shuffman.com/README.md

-# shuffman.com
+# Shuffman

-My personal website
+Site is hosted on BlueHost